sushiswap/sushi-docs/docs/Developers/Furo/FuroVesting.md

         returns (uint256)
 ```

-View function that returns the current balance of the vestment.
+View function that returns the current balance of the vesting.

 #### Parameters